Are you on a leadership crash course?

 - You think you know better

 - There is a culture of complaining and negativity

 - There is a “business like” culture which squeezes out basic caring of people in the organisation and beyond

-- Profit is king, values will be breached if the profit margin is threatened
+- Values will be breached if the profit margin is threatened.

 - Policies and procedures do not take into account that people have lives